geek-cookbook/geek-cookbook/manuscript/recipes/plex.md

 Log into your new instance at https://**YOUR-FQDN** (You'll need to setup a plex.tv login for remote access / discovery to work from certain clients)

-## Chef's Notes 📓

-1. Plex uses port 32400 for remote access, using your plex.tv user/password to authenticate you.
+[^1]: Plex uses port 32400 for remote access, using your plex.tv user/password to authenticate you.
 The inclusion of the traefik proxy in this recipe is simply to allow you to use the web client (as opposed to a client app) by connecting directly to your instance, as opposed to browsing your media via https://plex.tv/web
-2. Got an NVIDIA GPU?
+[^2]: Got an NVIDIA GPU?
 See [this blog post](https://www.funkypenguin.co.nz/note/gpu-transcoding-with-emby-plex-using-docker-nvidia/) re how to use your GPU to transcode your media!

+--8<-- "recipe-footer.md"